Local Equivalence Problem in Hidden Markov Model: Introduction

 \section{Introduction}

-\Label{s1} Hidden Markovian process characterizes an observed variable $Y$ that is determined by a hidden variable $X$ subject to Markovian process.
-That is, a hidden Markovian process is given as a pair of a transition matrix $V$ from the hidden variable $X$ to the observed variable $Y$ and a transition matrix $W$ on the hidden variable $X$ as Fig. \ref{2model}.
-However, there is ambiguity for the pair of the function and the transition matrix to express the hidden Markovian process.
-That is, there is a possibility that two different pairs express the same hidden Markovian process.
-This problem is called the equivalence problem.
+\Label{s1} An observed variable $Y$ subject to a hidden Markov process is determined by a hidden variable $X$ subject to Markov process.
+That is, the stochastic behavior of variables subject to a hidden Markov process is characterized by a pair of a transition matrix $V$ from the hidden variable $X$ to the observed variable $Y$ and a transition matrix $W$ on the hidden variable $X$ as Fig. \ref{2model}.
+Now, we assume that our interest is limited to the stochastic behavior of the observed variable $Y$, which is described by the pair of transition matrices.
+However, there is ambiguity for the pair of the function and the transition matrix to express the hidden Markov process when our interest is limited to the stochastic behavior of the observed variable $Y$.
+That is, there is a possibility that two different pairs express the same stochastic behavior of the observed variable $Y$.
+The problem to characterize such two different pairs is called the equivalence problem.
 When the transition matrix $V$ is given by a deterministic function $f$ as Fig. \ref{1model}, it was solved by Ito, Amari and Kobayashi \cite{IAK}.
-However, since the asymptotic error is characterized by the local geometrical structure, to discuss the estimation of the hidden Markovian process, we need to consider this problem in the tangent space, which was not addressed in \cite{IAK}.
-Indeed, as explained latter, this problem is deeply related to the geometrical structure of hidden Markov process.
+When the number of states in the hidden system cannot be identified, we need to choose the minimum number of the states to realize the given stochastic behavior of the observed variable $Y$.
+This kind of problem might be crucial when the structure of hidden Markov process is not known.
+However, since the asymptotic error is characterized by the local geometrical structure, to discuss the estimation of the hidden Markov process, we need to consider this problem in the tangent space, which was not addressed in \cite{IAK}.
+Indeed, as explained later, this problem is deeply related to the geometrical structure of hidden Markov process.